 In November, four of our year 6 children took part in round one of the National Young Mathematicians Awards.
 The children greatly enjoyed the opportunity to compete against other local school and show off their mathematical ability.
 The organisers commented that our children demonstrated some fantastic team work skills and agreed on a solid recording system for the all of the problems.
 They also mentioned that it took a long time to find a solution for problem 2 which impacted the time that they could spend on the third challenge which had a result on the findings for that particular part of the task.

-Unfortunately, the group haven’t progressed on to the National final on the 7th December which will be held in London but we wanted to say a very big thank you to those children who represented our school in this way and we hope that you enjoyed your experience.
+Unfortunately, the group haven’t progressed on to the National final held in December, which will be held in London but we wanted to say a very big thank you to those children who represented our school in this way and we hope that you enjoyed your experience.

 During this term we have had the pleasure of inviting Explore Learning into school to lead maths workshops in Year 5, 3, 2 and 1.
 Within these sessions the children have been encountering real life maths in a fun and interactive way with title of sessions such as ’Fraction Pizzeria’, Lost in the Atlantic on a greedy pursuit for treasure’ and ‘Zoo keepers for a day’.
 Needless to say all children taking part have been fully engaged and really enjoyed the activities.